MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-products.md

 # Managing your Products

-Content API is a RESTful API that uses the [Products](../shopping-content/products-resource.md) resource to manage product offerings in your Bing Merchant Center (BMC) store.
+Content API is a RESTful API that uses the [Products](../shopping-content/products-resource.md) resource to manage product offerings in your Microsoft Merchant Center (MMC) store.

 The following are the base URIs that you may use to call the Content API.
 You may use either URI.

 * `https://content.api.bingads.microsoft.com/shopping/v9.1/bmc/`
-* The tenant URL shown under **Store Settings** in the BMC web application
+* The tenant URL shown under **Store Settings** in the MMC web application

 Each HTTP request must include the user's OAuth access token and your developer token.
 To specify the user's access token, set the [AuthenticationToken](../shopping-content/products-resource.md#authtoken) header.
 To specify your developer token, set the [DeveloperToken](../shopping-content/products-resource.md#devtoken) header.